 Minced garlic: You can use garlic cloves or minced garlic.
 If using cloves, add them along with the cilantro and green chili in the food processor.

-Note: I do not add any ginger to this seekh kebab recipe because my husband finds the taste overpowering but you can add about 1 teaspoon minced ginger if you’d like.
+I do not add any ginger to this chicken seekh kebab recipe because my husband finds the taste overpowering but you can add about 1 teaspoon of minced ginger if you’d like.

 Spices and Seasonings: Red chili powder, crushed red pepper, black pepper, cumin powder, coriander powder, garam masala, and salt.